Table of Contents

 Your Cat Eats, Sleeps & Grooms Normally

-“The primary thing to look for in a happy cat is that they are comfortable performing their normal and natural behaviours,” Cassiday says.
+“The primary thing to look for in a happy cat is that they are comfortable performing their normal and natural behaviors,” Cassiday says.
 Sleeping, eating, and grooming habits vary, with some cats sleeping as many as 20 hours and others as little as 12.
 So, note what’s normal for your kitty and tell your vet if you spot any changes.

-A healthy weight and coat are two of the best indicators that your cat is happy and healthy, adds Dr Butzer.
+A healthy weight and coat are two of the best indicators that your cat is happy and healthy, adds Dr. Butzer.
 “An unkempt or greasy hair coat may mean your cat cannot groom themselves or isn’t grooming themselves, which can be a sign of weakness or being sick,” she says.